-You are here: Home Poland Walesa urges Poland to ratify EU constitution 'to improve it from within'
+You are here: Home europe Poland Walesa urges Poland to ratify EU constitution 'to improve it from within'

 Walesa urges Poland to ratify EU constitution 'to improve it from within'